Barbecue

-Barbecue or barbeque (informally BBQ in the UK, US, and Canada; barbie in Australia; and braai in South Africa) is a term used with significant regional and national variations to describe various cooking methods that use live fire and smoke to cook the food.
+Barbecue or barbeque (often shortened to BBQ worldwide; barbie or barby in Australia and New Zealand) is a term used with significant regional and national variations to describe various cooking methods that employ live fire and smoke to cook food.
 The term is also generally applied to the devices associated with those methods, the broader cuisines that these methods produce, and the meals or gatherings at which this style of food is cooked and served.
-The cooking methods associated with barbecuing vary significantly but most involve outdoor cooking.
+The cooking methods associated with barbecuing vary significantly.

 The various regional variations of barbecue can be broadly categorized into those methods which use direct and those which use indirect heating.
-Indirect barbecues are associated with North American cuisine, in which meat is heated by roasting or smoking over wood or charcoal.
-These methods of barbecue involve cooking using smoke at low temperatures and long cooking times, for several hours.
+Indirect barbecues are associated with US cuisine, in which meat is heated by roasting or smoking over wood or charcoal.
+These methods of barbecue involve cooking using smoke at low temperatures with long cooking times, for several hours.
 Elsewhere, barbecuing more commonly refers to the more direct application of heat, grilling of food over hot coals or a gas fire.
 This technique is usually done over direct, dry heat or a hot fire for a few minutes.
 Within these broader categorizations are further national and regional differences.

-Etymology and history
+Etymology and spelling

 The English word barbecue and its cognates in other languages come from the Spanish word barbacoa, which has its origin in an indigenous American word.
 Etymologists believe this to be derived from barabicu found in the language of the Arawak people of the Caribbean and the Timucua people of Florida; it has entered some European languages in the form of barbacoa.
 The Oxford English Dictionary (OED) traces the word to Hispaniola and translates it as a "framework of sticks set upon posts".

+A popular folk etymology of the word says that the term is derived from the French barbe à queue ("from beard to tail") signifying a whole animal being roasted on a spit, but this origin for the word is not supported by academic etymology.

+The term itself has two spellings in English: "barbecue" and "barbeque".
+While in most countries the spelling "barbecue" is used, the spelling "barbeque" is occasionally used in Australia, New Zealand, and the US.